0xRafaelnicolau/0xRafaelnicolau/README.md

 ## Hi, I’m Rafael

-I've co-founded [Coverage](coveragelabs.io), a blockchain service based company specializing in security.
+I've co-founded [Coverage](coveragelabs.io), a blockchain security firm focused on smart contract auditing and stateful fuzzing.

 ## Contact
 You can find me on: